MarijnSluijs/RoboCopyGui/README.md

 3. The script will now robocopy files in source to destination.

 ## How to use
-Run the executable file "RoboCopyGui.exe".
+Run the executable file "robocopy_gui.exe".

 OR

-Run "python RoboCopyGui.py" in the terminal.
+Run "python robocopy_gui.py" in the terminal.